ldss-project/hexarc/docs/end-user-documentation/1-persistence/2-working-with-bson/index.md

 ## Working with BSON Documents

-Along with the other tools, HexArc also provides a DSL, to work with [BSON](https://bsonspec.org/) documents much faster and in a more declarative way with respect to [Mongo Java Driver](https://www.mongodb.com/docs/drivers/java/sync/current/).
+Along with the other tools, HexArc also provides a DSL to work with [BSON](https://bsonspec.org/) documents in a more declarative way and with less boilerplate code with respect to [Mongo Java Driver](https://www.mongodb.com/docs/drivers/java/sync/current/).
 This DSL is called `BsonDSL`.